dhborus/1research/Workflow/RandomWorkflow.md

 ### Upshot -- 05 April 2021

 Decided to stick with Mac -- muscle memory and ease of use (the "just works" factor).
 Now the issue will be whether Sarah's Mac can be a usable machine.
+Or whether turning to a new silicon machine is the way to go.[@brick2019, p.
+67-91.
+Tanks' Bar and Grill works well.]

 Having trouble with autocomplete.bib, but I will ride it out.